Kate Middleton personified grace and elegance at the Queen’s funeral (19th of September 2022.).

 The Princess wore a black coat dress by Alexander McQueen.
 Poignantly, we know this because she wore the same coat in white at Trooping the Colour during the Queen’s Jubilee Celebrations just three months ago.
 (Thanks to Gabi for spotting this.)

 I’d guess she’s also wearing a Philip Treacy hat, as she did at the Jubilee.
 It’s the right shape for the designer, in my opinion.
 I haven’t confirmed this, and I doubt we’ll find out from the palace or from Philip Treacy.
+Correction: It has since been confirmed the hat is from British milliner Sean Barrett.

 I’d like to take a minute to look at Kate’s pearl jewellery now.
 Both the choker necklace and earrings are from the Queen’s collection—The Princess clearly selected the jewellery to honour the late monarch.